 Enumerator and Trainee interview and selection (19th – 21st January, 2021)

 In preparation for the proposed enumeration exercise, interview and selection of enumerators and trainees were conducted ahead of the exercise.
-The individuals selected will assist in the census survey at the grazing reserve.
+The individuals selected assisted in the census survey at the grazing reserve.

 The exercise was conducted by CBI Innovations Dairy team where interview questions were issued to the youths from outside the community and youths within the community.
 10 enumerators were selected outside the community and 10 trainees from within the community.
 After the selection was done a training was conducted at Paikon Kore grazing reserve on how to conduct themselves during the exercise and also on how to use the devices provided for the exercise.